-4.2.5 An owner or occupier of premises shall - (a) not deposit or permit to be deposited in a receptacle - (i)more than 70 kilograms of rubbish or refuse; ii) - hot or burning ash; (iii) oil, motor spirit or other flammable liquid; (iv) liquid paint or other solvent; (v) bricks, concrete, building rubble, asbestos, earth or other like substances; (vi) drugs, dressings, bandages, swabs or blood samples unless placed in a seal impervious and leak-proof container; (vii) hospital, medical, veterinary, laboratory or pathological substances containi blood unless placed in a sealed impervious and leak-proof container; (viii) syringes, needles, surgical hardware, broken glass, sharps or other sha objects; (iv) autotavice redicactive substances and departure chemicals: (ix) cytotoxics, radioactive substances and dangerous chemicals; (x) sewage, manure, nightsoil, faeces or urine; (xi) any object which is greater in length, width or breadth than the correspondin dimension of the receptacle or which will not allow the lid of the receptacle to b tightly alogged. tightly closed; (vii) which as refuse which is as is likely to become offersive as a puisenes, as a (xii) rubbish or refuse which is or is likely to become offensive or a nuisance, or g off an offensive or noxious odour, or to attract flies or cause fly breeding unles is first wrapped in non-absorbent or impervious material or placed in a sea impervious container; or (xiii) hazardous products including ammunition and flares;- (b) at all times keep the receptacle in a clean condition; (c) whenever directed to do so by an Environmental Health Officer, thoroughly clear disinfect, deodorise and apply a residual insecticide to the receptacle; (d) take all reasonable steps to prevent - (i) fly breeding and keep the receptacle free of flies, maggots, cockroach rodents and other vectors of disease; and (ii) the emission of offensive and noxious odours from the receptacle; and (e) ensure that the receptacle does not cause a nuisance to the occupiers of adjoinin premises.
-2.6 Damage to Receptacles 4.2 2.6 A person shall not - (a) damage, destroy or interfere with a receptacle; or (b) except as permitted by these Local-Laws or as authorised by the local governmer remove a receptacle from any premises.
-4.2 2.7 Use of Other Containers 4.2 (1) In the case of premises consisting of more than 3 dwellings, any premises used commercial or industrial purposes or a food premises, the local government may author rubbish or refuse to be deposited in a container other than a receptacle.
-(2) The owner or occupier of premises who is authorised under this Section to deposit rubb or refuse in a container shall - (a) unless approved by the local government not deposit or permit to be deposited in th container anything specified in Section 4.2.4 (a) (ii) to (xiii); (b) take all reasonable steps to prevent fly breeding in, and the emission of offensive of noxious odours from the container; noxious odours from the container; (c) whenever directed by an Environmental Health Officer to do so, thoroughly clear (b) take all reasonable steps to prevent fly breeding in, and the emission of offensive of noxious odours from the container; (c) whenever directed by an Environmental Health Officer to do so, thoroughly clear disinfect, deodorise and apply a residual insecticide to the container; (d) cause the container to be located on the premises in an enclosure constructed and apply an environmental of the container.
+- 4.2.5 An owner or occupier of premises shall - - (a) not deposit or permit to be deposited in a receptacle (i)more than 70 kilograms of rubbish or refuse; - (ii) hot or burning ash; - (iii) oil, motor spirit or other flammable liquid; - (iv) liquid paint or other solvent; - (v) bricks, concrete, building rubble, asbestos, earth or other like substances; - drugs, dressings, bandages, swabs or blood samples unless placed in a sealed impervious and leak-proof container; - (vii) hospital, medical, veterinary, laboratory or pathological substances containing blood unless placed in a sealed impervious and leak-proof container; - (viii) syringes, needles, surgical hardware, broken glass, sharps or other sharp objects; - (ix) cytotoxics, radioactive substances and dangerous chemicals; - (x) sewage, manure, nightsoil, faeces or urine; - (xi) any object which is greater in length, width or breadth than the corresponding dimension of the receptacle or which will not allow the lid of the receptacle to be tightly closed; - (xii) rubbish or refuse which is or is likely to become offensive or a nuisance, or give off an offensive or noxious odour, or to attract flies or cause fly breeding unless it is first wrapped in non-absorbent or impervious material or placed in a sealed impervious container; or - (xiii) hazardous products including ammunition and flares; - (b) at all times keep the receptacle in a clean condition: - (c) whenever directed to do so by an Environmental Health Officer, thoroughly clean, disinfect, deodorise and apply a residual insecticide to the receptacle; - (d) take all reasonable steps to prevent - fly breeding and keep the receptacle free of flies, maggets, cockroaches, rodents and other vectors of disease; and - (ii) the emission of offensive and noxious odours from the receptacle; and - (e) ensure that the receptacle does not cause a nuisance to the occupiers of adjoining premises.

+4.2.6 Damage to Receptacles

+- 4.2.6 A person shall not - - (a) damage, destroy or interfere with a receptacle; or - (b) except as permitted by these Local-Laws or as authorised by the local government, remove a receptacle from any premises.

+4.2.7 Use of Other Containers

+- (1) In the case of premises consisting of more than 3 dwellings, any premises used for commercial or industrial purposes or a food premises, the local government may authorise rubbish or refuse to be deposited in a container other than a receptacle. - (2) The owner or occupier of premises who is authorised under this Section to deposit rubbish or refuse in a container shall - - (a) unless approved by the local government not deposit or permit to be deposited in the container anything specified in Section 4.2.4 (a) (ii) to (xiii); - (b) take all reasonable steps to prevent fly breeding in, and the emission of offensive or noxious odours from the container; - (c) whenever directed by an Environmental Health Officer to do so, thoroughly clean, disinfect, deodorise and apply a residual insecticide to the container; - (d) cause the container to be located on the premises in an enclosure constructed and located as approved by the local government;